1

 the new version the universe had a primeval fireball genesis and has

 undergone explosive expansion ever since.
-It may expand forever; yes, even to infinity —Giordano,
+It may expand forever, and yes, even to infinity —Giordano,

 With the discovery of the cosmic background radiation (CBR) and